sensiolabs/GotenbergBundle/docs/customization.rst

 ``default: None``

-HTTP headers to send by Chromium while loading the HTML document (JSON format).
+HTTP headers to send by Chromium while loading the HTML document.

 .. code-block:: php